 - Creating a set of recovery discs (Recovery Manager software feature).
 Recovery discs are used to start up (boot) your computer and restore the operating system and software programs to factory settings in case of system failure or instability. - Backing up your information regularly to protect your important system files. - Creating system restore points (operating system feature).
 System restore points allow you to reverse undesirable changes to your computer by restoring the computer to an earlier state. - Recovering a program or driver (Recovery Manager software feature).
 This feature helps you reinstall a program or driver without performing a full system recovery. - Performing a full system recovery (Recovery Manager software feature).
 With Recovery Manager, you can recover your full factory image if you experience system failure or instability.
-Recovery Manager works from a dedicated recovery partition (select models only) on the hard drive or from recovery discs you create. - NOTE: If your computer includes a solid-state drive (SSD), you may not have a recovery partition.
+Recovery Manager works from a dedicated recovery partition (select models only) on the hard drive or from recovery discs you create. - NOTE: Computers with a solid-state drive (SSD) may not have a recovery partition.
 Recovery discs have been included for computers that do not have a partition.
 Use these discs to recover your operating system and software.
-To check for the presence of a recovery partition, select Start > Computer.
-If the partition is present, an HP Recovery drive is listed in the Hard Disk Drives section of the window.
+To check for the presence of a recovery partition, select Start, right-click Computer, click Manage, and then click Disk Management.
+If the partition is present, an HP Recovery drive is listed in the window.